GetDKAN/dkan/docs_assets/pages/guide_api_examples.md

 ## How to run a query against multiple tables with a JOIN.
-This query will require the resource_id.
-You can get this id by viewing the dataset API docs or running this drush command, passing in the dataset ID:
+This query will require the distribution_uuid.
+You can get this id by viewing the dataset metadata API _(/api/1/metastore/schemas/dataset/items/[datasetID]?show-reference-ids)_ or running this drush command, passing in the dataset ID:

     drush dkan:dataset-info [datasetID]